Planning to visit Havana?

 • Plaza Vieja.
 This plaza is surrounded by sidewalk cafés serenaded by talented musicians throughout the day and way into the night.
 The square serves as an exhibition center for traditional as well as avant-garde and unusual art.

 Havana is very much a walking city.
 Most of Havana Vieja’s most impressive sights can be taken in within walking distance of the four main squares.
 If you need to go further, taxis are readily available and reasonably priced.
+These will help you visit Havana more efficiently.

 The capital has a thriving restaurant scene and fun, delicious cuisine in “paladares,” private sector restaurants throughout the city.